Imagine a small town where big-name artists play and people from all over want to stay. Can you see it? It can be your town too.

 Small towns are not boring by any means.
 Ask any local, and you’re sure to hear in-depth stories about the interesting people, rich history, and truly unique places they are famous for.

 Because our area has a deep, rich history in the automotive and transportation industries, we celebrate that fact in as may ways as possible.
 The Logan County Transportation Museum is a treat for history buffs, featuring real life examples of how people got around throughout the ages from the covered wagon era, to the planes, trains and automobiles of today.
-Fun fact: The famous Ectomobile that was eatured in the move Ghostbusters was made right here in Bellefontaine in 1959 at the Miller-Meteor plant!
+Fun fact: The famous Ectomobile that was featured in the move Ghostbusters was made right here in Bellefontaine in 1959 at the Miller-Meteor plant!

 But are a few streets and some cool history enough to drive consistent visitors to our town?
 Especially from our more urban neighbors like Columbus?
 Most likely not.
-Visitors

-— especially those who drive extended distances — want multiple options.
+Visitors — especially those who drive extended distances — want multiple options.
 We knew we had to look beyond Bellefontaine’s borders, engage all that our region had to offer, then strategically fill in the gaps where things were missing.

 Visitors want pleasant surprises from small towns.
 They want to be entertained and to explore.
 They want shops full of interesting things that can’t be found anywhere else, and truly great food when they’re hungry.
 And when the day ends, they want a unique place to stay.

-For a very long time, everything sat stagnant, and it wasn’t a place anyone thought about visiting for pleasure.
-It took eight years of collaborative work to make our town a place people want to visit and stay, but today we have a completely different story to tell.
 People still come to see the first concrete street in America, but while they’re here they can catch some live music on the patio at The Syndicate.
-Built on the previous site of Jackson’s News Stand, The Syndicate pays homage to Bellefontaine’s history while serving upscale dinners and
+Built on the previous site of Jackson’s News Stand, The Syndicate pays homage to Bellefontaine’s history while serving upscale dinners and weekend brunch.

 In the summer, folks can spend the day at Indian Lake, one of Ohio’s largest inland lakes in neighboring Russell’s Point, then head back to town and enjoy a truly unique, artisan pizza at award-winning Six Hundred Downtown Brick Oven Pizzeria.
-They can check out the highest spot in Ohio in Bellefontaine, then head to the neighboring town of West Liberty to go subterranean at Ohio Caverns.

 When the snow begins to fall, visitors don’t stop coming.
 Instead they ski or go tubing at Mad River Mountain, a Vail Resorts location with a 1,460 foot elevation in the Logan county hills.
 After a day on the slopes, they can come enjoy a cold one at Brewfontaine, named Ohio’s Best Beer Bar for two years running.